 Using third party services

 Increasingly, software components and functionality are offered as a service.
 All the large cloud vendors offer many interesting services, from text to image recognition, from address validation to complete business process automation.
-The majority of these use REST as the technology to expose these services, although some SOAP technology is still being used.
+The majority of these use REST to expose these services, although some SOAP technology is still being used.

-Using Microservices architectures to build complex solutions
+Using microservices architectures to build complex solutions

 To achieve speed and agility in your software development process, separating your solutions into small components that can be developed and operated by small autonomous DevOps teams has become essential.